Facial Emotion Recognition: Building a Production-Ready System

 return averaged

-Limitations and Ethical Aspects
+Limitations and ethical considerations

-• Acted expressions differ from genuine ones
+• Acted expressions differ from genuine ones.

 Task Timeline

-SDK for mobile/web application 2–3 weeks
+SDK for mobile/web app 2–3 weeks

 Video engagement analytics 3–5 weeks